 Important: Only the property owner or his/her agent can request and obtain a Certificate of Code Compliance.
 Exception

-For bank owned properties, the buyer can request a Certificate of Code Compliance by getting an affidavit from the bank.
+For the buyer can only request a Certificate of Code Compliance if the property is purchased through an auction or sheriff sale.

 What is a Certificate of Code Compliance?